Alexander-Kalita/aurora/README.md

 4. **Processing (Snowflake RAW → CURATED layer + Validation)**
 The raw data is transformed into a structured and typed format in the `CURATED` schema.
 Automated validation checks (row count and uniqueness of business keys) are executed within the pipeline to ensure data correctness and integrity.

+## Pipeline validation
+After the initial infrastructure setup in Terraform and Snowflake, the pipeline execution is fully managed through GitHub Actions.

+The workflow can be triggered manually via the GitHub Actions interface.
+Once started, the pipeline executes all defined steps automatically, including data ingestion, loading, transformation, and validation.
+In this project, the complete workflow executes in 44 seconds.

+The pipeline runs sequentially, and each step can be observed in the GitHub Actions interface.
+The validation step executes SQL queries directly within the pipeline to verify data correctness.
+These validation results are displayed in the GitHub Actions logs, providing immediate confirmation that the data pipeline executed successfully and produced consistent results.
+Below are examples of the pipeline execution, steps and validation output.